vezenovm/aztec-circuits-noir/README.md

 ### Max value for opcode hash_to_field

+Still BROKEN, reference issue #490 on main Noir repo for updates

 When trying to use the Noir std lib function `hash_to_field` we panic in the SSA with this message: `thread 'main' panicked at 'not yet implemented: max value must be implemented for opcode hash_to_field ', crates/noirc_evaluator/src/ssa/integer.rs:494:22`.

 As `hash_to_field` simply returns a Field type I don't see why we couldn't easily implement the max value in SSA.
 Going to ask about this and implement it if there is not some blocker I am unaware of.